jsanchezbcn/LFprintsample/README.md

 There is a sample Arch D size blueprint PDF and two different methods to print it.

-First one is using UIPrintInteractionController and printingItem.
+1. Using UIPrintInteractionController and printingItem.
 The control in this case is limited but the integration is easy.

-Second one is using a UIPrintPageRenderer, so you have a full control on how the PDF will be printed on the paper.
+2. Using a UIPrintPageRenderer, so you have a full control on how the PDF will be printed on the paper.
 I recommend to use this method.

 On this case when printing a D size 24x36inches, the result will be like: